mbrendsel/Karel_06/README.md

 Karel starter code and resources for the Lab06 assignment.

+Your finished project should look similar to this sample solution. http://youtu.be/uOoKe6pUJ9s

 Instructions:
 * Use the FORK button to create a copy of this code under your personal Github account
 * Clone that copy from your personal Github account onto your computer